aiola-lab/whisper-ner/README.md

 # WhisperNER

 Implementation for the peper [_WhisperNER: Unified Open Named Entity and Speech Recognition_](https://arxiv.org/abs/2409.08107).
+WhisperNER is a unified model for automatic speech recognition (ASR) and named entity recognition (NER), with zero-shot capabilities.
+The WhisperNER model is designed as a strong base model for the downstream task of ASR with NER, and can be fine-tuned on specific datasets for improved performance.

 [//]: # (add image from assets, make it smaller)
 <p align="center">